Ouranosinc/scen_workflow_afr/README.md

 - grouping of figures under the 'fig' directory with improved/simplified access to the directory from the context;
 - data shown on plots always saved as .csv files; an attempt is made to load these files to regenerate plots;
 - improved aesthetics of visual elements (using matplotlib, hvplot, altair and plotly, depending on the context);
-- now saving NetCDF files with unique coordinate names ('longitude' and 'latitude') and eliminating unnecssary variables to reduce the volume of files generated during the analysis;
+- now saving data files with unique coordinate names ('longitude' and 'latitude') and eliminating unnecssary variables to reduce the volume of files generated during the analysis;
 - removed the option to optimize the selection of quantile mapping parameters;
 - the lower and upper boundaries of RCP grops in time-series is now defined in terms of centiles (instead of min-max);